Homer 'Jimmy' J. Peloquin Jr.

-Homer worked as a railroad engineer for the Soo Line Railroad for many years.
+Homer worked as a railroad engineer for the Soo Line Railroad for 30 plus years.

 Homer enjoyed his Thursday morning Cribbage Club and playing cards at the 4:30 a.m.
 Coffee House, hunting and fishing, feeding his birds and squirrels by calling them in and calling them by name, softball, woodworking, and refinishing furniture.
-He was also a longtime golfer.
+He was also a longtime golfer, even getting a hole in one at Ojibwa Golf Course.

-Homer is survived by his wife, Pat; three sons, Steve of Minneapolis, David (Pam) of Eau Claire and Scott (Robin) of Chippewa Falls; one daughter, Vicki (Rick) Rineck of Chippewa Falls; he is also survived by Pat’s children, Dave (Peggy) Rubenzer of Scottsdale, Ariz., Dan (Jody) Rubenzer of River Falls, Wis., Steve Rubenzer of Menomonie and Tom (Kelly) Rubenzer of Tomah; Kathy (Dean) Parker of Eden Prairie and Barb (Kevin) Stevens of Chippewa Falls; one brother, Dan (Lois) Peloquin of Chippewa Falls; two sisters, Joan Ford and Mary (Barry) Nesja, both of Chippewa Falls; nine grandchildren, Alex Peloquin, Robert (Briana) Borgenheimer, Ella and Lilly Borgenheimer, Rowan Rineck, Kyle (Erin) Phernetton, Kyra and Cooper Peloquin and Rachel Rineck; and three great-grandchildren, Hadley and Lylah Phernetton and Warren Borgernheimer.
+Homer is survived by his wife, Pat; three sons, Steve of Minneapolis, David (Pam) of Eau Claire and Scott (Robin) of Chippewa Falls; one daughter, Vicki (Rick) Rineck of Chippewa Falls; he is also survived by Pat’s children, Dave (Peggy) Rubenzer of Scottsdale, Ariz., Dan (Jody) Rubenzer of River Falls, Wis., Steve Rubenzer of Menomonie and Tom (Kelly) Rubenzer of Tomah; Barb (Kevin) Stevens of Chippewa Falls, and Cathy (Dean) Parker of Eden Prairie; one brother, Dan (Lois) Peloquin of Chippewa Falls; two sisters, Joan Ford and Mary (Barry) Nesja, both of Chippewa Falls; nine grandchildren, Alex Peloquin, Robert (Briana) Borgenheimer, Ella and Lilly Borgenheimer, Rowan Rineck, Kyle (Erin) Phernetton, Kyra and Cooper Peloquin and Rachel Rineck; and three great-grandchildren, Hadley and Lylah Phernetton and Warren Borgernheimer.
 The Rubenzer grandchildren and great-grandchildren also loved calling him Grandpa.

 Homer was preceded in death by his first wife, Yvonne, Oct.
 15, 2006; his parents; one brother, Kenneth Peloquin; and one sister, Wanda Meagher.

-Funeral services will be held 12 p.m. noon Saturday, Oct.
+Funeral services will be held at 12 p.m. noon Saturday, Oct.
 24, at Notre Dame Church in Chippewa Falls.
-The Rev. Jesse Burish and the Rev. William P. Felix will con-celebrate the funeral Mass.
+The Rev. Jesse Burish will be celebrant of the funeral Mass.
 Interment will be in Hope Cemetery in Chippewa Falls.
 Military rites will be conducted by the Chippewa Falls Patriotic Council.

 Family and friends may express condolences online at www.horanfuneralhome.com.